 The synthesis of 2,5-Furandicarboxylic acid is much easier than the synthesis of HMF, where the main problems are the need for expensive catalysts, the need for high pressure, decomposition of HMF to levulinic and formic acid, separation of DMSO and toxicity of byproducts if DMSO if used as a solvent.
 FDCA currently supplied is used for the scientific purpose, and the supply is customized based on client requirement.

-Economic production of furandicarboxylic acid is expected lead to a huge demand for bio-based FDCA as it has the potential to replace a large number of petrol-based chemicals and also bio-based intermediates such as levulinic acid and succinic acid.
-The properties of FDCA result in the superior end product and lesser by products.
+Economic production of furandicarboxylic acid is expected to lead to a huge demand for bio-based FDCA as it has the potential to replace a large number of petrol-based chemicals and also bio-based intermediates such as levulinic acid and succinic acid.
+The properties of FDCA result in the superior end product and lesser by-products.
 Avantium recently announced it had developed an economic way to manufacture FDCA from sugar.
 However, the availability of raw material would be a key matter of concern over the next six years.

 The report is based on the market potential for FDCA over the next six years taking into account the economic production of FDCA by Avantium post commercialization in 2016.
 There can also be other potential producers, as several patents in the area of HMF, and FDCA synthesis was filed in the past few years.
 For example, the Wisconsin Alumni Research Foundation has developed a method for selective dehydration of carbohydrates to produce furan derivatives (mainly HMF) with high yields in a separation friendly solvent.
 Despite this and other patents available in this area, no other than Avantium published agreements on commercialization were done yet.